 I hold a North American teaching license.
 Do I qualify for teaching jobs abroad?

-There are also a variety of alternative teaching certification options for those looking to be granted a US state teaching license.
+There are also a variety of alternative teaching certification options for those looking to be granted a US state teaching license quicker and at a much more affordable price than the traditional route.

 In order to be granted a provincial teaching certification in Canada, you’ll need to have a bachelor’s degree in education and complete the necessary amount of student teaching before applying for your certificate through the department of education or teachers college in your province.